ZainRizvi/para-manager/README.md

 ## Installation

+Prerequsites:
-> [Dataview](https://github.com/blacksmithgu/obsidian-dataview) is required, please install it first.
+* [Dataview](https://github.com/blacksmithgu/obsidian-dataview) is required, please install it first.

-> Enable core plugin `Templates` and configure the templates folder to `Templates`
+* Enable the core plugin `Templates` and configure the templates folder to `Templates`

-#### Recommended
+#### Recommended (coming soon)

-`PARA Workflower` is available in the Obsidian community plugin browser!
+`PARA Manager` will soon be available in the Obsidian community plugin browser!

-1. Search for "PARA Workflower" in Obsidian's community plugins browser
+1. Search for "PARA Manager" in Obsidian's community plugins browser
-2. Enable the plugin in your Obsidian settings (find "PARA Workflower" under "Community plugins").
+2. Enable the plugin in your Obsidian settings (find "PARA Manager" under "Community plugins").
 3. Check the settings (You can customize the directory of your PARA notes and more)

 #### Manual

-Go to the [releases](https://github.com/trucke/para-workflower/releases) and download the latest `main.js` and `manifest.json` files.
+Go to the [releases](https://github.com/ZainRizvi/para-manager/releases) and download the latest `main.js` and `manifest.json` files.
-Create a folder called `para-workflower` inside `.obsidian/plugins` and place both files in it.
+Create a folder called `para-manager` inside `.obsidian/plugins` and place both files in it.

 ## Commands